FUComplete/FUCTool/README.md

 ## Build
-Use the .spec file to build the executable with pyinstaller, external executables should be in the `bin` folder, requires the following libraries:
+Use the .spec file to build the executable with pyinstaller, external executables (SED-PC, UMD-replace, xdelta3) should be in the `bin` folder, requires the following libraries:

 - mhff
 - mhef